vmindtech/pvos-object-storage-examples/README.md

 - Portvmind Object Storage with S3 API enabled
 - S3 API credentials (access key and secret key)
-- Required development tools for each language (JDK, Node.js, Go)
+- Required development tools for each language:
+  - AWS CLI 2.0.0 or higher
+  - JDK 11 or higher
+  - Node.js 14 or higher
+  - Go 1.16 or higher

 ## Configuration